 I recently joined a great online wine tasting presented by Andrea Cecchi.
-His family wine roots date back to 1893, and they bought their first property in the sixties, which was Villa Cerna in Castellina, Tuscany.
+His family wine roots date back to 1893, and they bought their first property in the sixties, Villa Cerna in Castellina, Tuscany.
 However, Cecchi’s enterprise has grown significantly.
 They now have three other Tuscan estates (another in Chianti Classico, San Gimignano and Scansano), and one in Umbria’s Montefalco.
 Perhaps it was because of the perverse rarity of a sunny British August day, but the wine that initially caught my eye was white.
-Here’s Litorale, a 100% Vermentino from their Val Delle Rose estate in the heart of Morellino di Scansano DOCG.
+So here’s Litorale, a 100% Vermentino from their Val Delle Rose estate in the heart of Morellino di Scansano DOCG.

 I think of the Vermentino grape variety as being rather like a tourist craving a Mediterranean beach holiday.
 It loves sun and heat and thrives best in coastal locations.
 Hence it grows in a coastal arc around the Med, from Provence in France through Italy’s Liguria to Tuscany.
-It’s also a major grape of the islands of Corsica and Sardinia.
+It’s also an important grape of the islands of Corsica and Sardinia.
 Vermentino is happy in poor soils and is tolerant of wind, salt and drought.
-Even when grown at sea-level it maintains its lively acidity and aromatics.
-It’s an all-rounder too – while the dominant style is for crisp young dry whites, it can age well, respond to oak maturation, make sparkling and sweet wines and be an admirable blending partner.
+Even when grown at sea level, it maintains its lively acidity and aromatics.
+It’s an all-rounder, too – while the dominant style is for crisp young dry whites, it can age well, respond to oak maturation, make sparkling and sweet wines and be an admirable blending partner.

 Tuscany embodies the recent commercial success of Vermentino.
-Maybe that’s in part because Tuscany is famous for red wines and without an equivalent white of the same stature.
+Maybe that’s because Tuscany is famous for red wines and has lacked an equivalent white of the same stature.
 Partly too because the Tuscan coast’s vineyard lands are relatively new territory for winegrowing, without long-held traditions and so with looser rules.
 Hence, in the vineyards that stretch right along the Tuscan coast, Vermentino has proven to be particularly suitable and successful.